texhex/BiosSledgehammer/README.md

 Sharing can have benefits, however.
 Device families (like the EliteBook 830/840/850 series) share all firmware files because they have the same base board.
 A significant proportion of options are also shared among members of a device family which permits shared settings configurations.
 The upside to a shared approach is that it saves space and improves changing settings.
 The downside is that an update can have unwanted effects for some members of the family.

-BIOS Sledgehammer prioritizes model-specific files over shared files.
-Shared settings can optionally be defined.
+BIOS Sledgehammer prioritizes model-specific files over shared files - shared settings can optionally be defined.
 With this approach, it is possible to mix model-specific and shared configuration needs to achieve a balance that you desire.

 To achieve a shared configuration, create a `Shared-<Configuration File>.txt` file to define any file that you want to retrieve from the ``\Shared`` folder.
 The default behavior of BIOS Sledgehammer is to search for the configuration file by name and, if it is not found in the model folder, look for a file named `Shared-<Configuration File>.txt`.